Sch3lp/resume/resume.md

 ## About me

+In most interactions I'll always try to react after taking into account the other persons perspective.
+But I don't always succeed, particularly when I feel passionate about something or we're discussing something that ties in to my core values.
+Next to _The Responsibility Process_ I use a range of _tools/concepts_ to help guide myself and my team towards better collaboration and meaningful continuous improvement.
+My go to teaching style is coaching instead of being very directive.
+I'll always revert back to coaching after briefly adopting a different style to gain progress.
 I have allergic reactions to internal politics, _blame_ and _command & control_ cultures,
-and not getting enough space for experimentation.
+hierarchy heavy organisational structures and not getting enough space for experimentation.
-In most interactions I'll always try to react after taking into account the other persons perspective, but don't always succeed, particularly when I feel passionate about something or we're discussing something that ties in to my core values.
-Next to _The Responsibility Process_ I use a range of _tools/concepts_ to help guide myself and my team towards better collaboration and meaningful continuous improvement.

 ## Technical Experience